neema20/SimplyU/README.md

 **The Build Archives are now .7z files; they're Password Protected for Security Purposes.
 The Password is "d2fd34".
 Let me know if you don't like this change.
 This helps to prevent Anti-Virus Software from scanning the Archive, and removing it.
 Even though it contains nothing Malicious.**

+###Release 1.0.2:
+* Fixed some minor issues
+* Working on other features (Download code, RedNand Setup, etc.)
+* Refining the updater code
+* Refining the Theme Management (Will have a better layout and design for choosing themes; as well as a fallback mode if a theme doesn't exist, that was applied.)
+* Added error forms, for when an Error occurs; the Application will halt, and return to said form rather than crashing.

+**NOTE:** This build is a development build, it is **NOT** to be used for normal use.
+Please report any issues or bugs that you may encounter.
+To do that, go to the "Issues" tab and report it.

 ###Release 1.0.0:
 * Fixed some minor bugs with the Updater